-This laboratory manual was developed for graduate and upper-level undergraduate students in soil and water conservation classes who have previously taken a course on introductory soil science.
-It is designed with a "scaffolding" approach in which each laboratory builds on the previous ones on the way to developing a conservation plan for a single study site.
-The manual begins with a section on site characterization with laboratory activities covering evaluation of onsite conditions such as ground cover, slope, soils as mapped in SSURGO, ecological sites, and soil health assessment.
-This is followed by sections on specific soil and water conservation practices and virtual field trips.
-Following that is a section on predicting water and wind erosion using soil erosion models.
-The final section is focused on developing a conservation plan in which students will summarize their site characterization, erosion modeling, and evaluation of potential conservation practices relevant to their study site.
+This laboratory manual was developed for an audience of graduate and upper-level undergraduate students in soil and water conservation classes who have previously taken a course on introductory soil science.
+It is designed with a "scaffolding" approach in which each laboratory and section builds on the previous one on the way to developing a conservation plan for a single study site.
+It begins with a section on site characterization with laboratory activities covering evaluation of onsite conditions such as ground cover, slope, soils as mapped in SSURGO, ecological sites, and soil health assessment.
+The following sections include specific soil and water conservation practices virtual field trips.
+The next section is focused on predicting water and wind erosion using soil erosion models.
+The final section includes a description of the conservation plan in which students will summarize their site characterization, erosion modeling, and evaluation of potential conservation practices relevant to their study site.

-Each laboratory exercise begins with a recommended reading in a purple textbox that describes and links to freely-available resources related to the laboratory exercise topic.
-This is followed by learning objectives in a green textbox that outlines expected learning outcomes.
+Each laboratory begins with a recommended reading in a purple textbox that describes and links to freelyavailable readings that provide background information to prepare students for the activity.
+This is followed by learning objectives in a green textbox that outlines what students can expect to learn following the completion of the laboratory.
 Next is a list of materials required for the laboratory in an orange textbox.
-These material lists generally include several options based on materials available to students and instructors.
-These textboxes are followed by an introduction that provides relevant context for the laboratory activities.
+These materials lists generally include several options based on what materials are available to the students and instructor.
+Following these three textboxes there is an introduction section that provides relevant context for the laboratory activities.
 The laboratory activities are described in step-by-step detail and, when possible, include embedded videos that demonstrate how to perform the activity.
 Each laboratory is concluded with a blue textbox containing questions relevant to the laboratory followed by references.
 The questions should be answered in the laboratory report.
 A default format for laboratory reports is provided in the beginning of this laboratory manual.